pixegami/python-for-beginners/01 - Install and Run Python/README.md

 Once you've done that, you should see the output `Hello World!` 👋  in your terminal.

+---

 🎉 Congratulations, you've written and run your first Python script!
+Keep going! 👉